Documentation may be an inescapable part of the job, but we are here to make it as efficient and painless as possible!

 5. Cues You Provided

-Be clear why each treatment required a skilled speech-language pathology professional present (versus a home exercise program).
+Again, make it clear how each treatment required a skilled speech-language pathology professional present (versus a home exercise program).
 What specific skills did you provide for your patient?
+For example:

 - Tactile cueing to lip

 - Visual modeling of mouth postures

 - Skilled tactile verbal training, etc.

 Types of cues you provided:

 - Written, etc.

 How often you provided cueing:

 - Frequent, etc.

 - The patient drank 4 ounces of thin liquids sans overt s/sx of aspiration (e.g., coughing, wet vocal quality, etc.) in 80% of trials (8/10 sips).
 They accurately used safe swallowing strategies in 90% of opportunities (9/10 sips) given frequent minimal verbal cues and frequent visual cues (SLP modeled chin tuck, prompting, “Chin to chest”).